 The Presidential Scholarship is awarded to high school seniors entering Trocaire College.
 The scholarship is based on GPA, community service and a recommendation from either a guidance counselor, teacher or principal.
-Beginning in Fall of 2017, new student recipients will be awarded $5,000 each by the Admission’s Office for up to four semesters so long as the student maintains a GPA of 2.5 or higher.
+Beginning in Fall of 2017, new student recipients will be awarded $5,000 annually by the Admission’s Office for up to two years so long as the student maintains a GPA of 2.5 or higher.
 The award will be prorated if the student drops below full-time.
-Priority deadline for Fall semesters is April 15.
+Priority deadline for the Fall semester is April 15.

 "*" indicates required fields

 Academic Achievement Award Scholarship